Home for the Holidays

 I was pleased to attend the annual meeting of the Lakehead Social Planning Council who are celebrating 50 years of service to our community.
 This organization truly exemplifies the value of working together and our city greatly benefits from their contribution.

 June promises to be a very busy month as we count down to a more relaxed summer pace.
 Your Chamber has three excellent learning opportunities planned: Media Relations 101 on June 5th, Adopting the Megatrends in Computing and Communications on June 11th, and Facebook for Business on June 25th.
 These sessions are open to all Chamber members and employees and are an economical way to help you and your staff improve your skills.
 We are also looking forward to our next After Business on June 19th at Fort William Historical Park and a relaxing night at the Ballpark with our annual Chamber & SHIFT Bordercats night on June 20th.
 For full details on any of these activities check the Chamber website.

 Let’s keep working together to make our business community the best it can be.

 Plans & Projects

-Charla Robinson, Thunder Bay Chamber of Commerce President
+Charla Robinson, President

 “Spring is the time of plans and projects.”
 Those words by Leo Tolstoy perfectly describe this wonderful season of the year.
 At the Chamber office, we are indeed busy with plans and projects as I begin my role as President.
 I am so looking forward to working with the Board, staff and membership towards the enhancement and fulfillment of our mission: “To influence effective change and foster an environment where business and the community can prosper.”